Sign In / Sign Out

 Prior to joining ASU, Luke most recently served as Special Assistant to the President for Economic Mobility on President Obama’s White House Domestic Policy Council, where he ran a team working on economic mobility, urban policy, poverty, technology and access to opportunity, open data, housing, homelessness, and long-term disaster recovery.
 He previously served at the U.S. Department of Housing and Urban Development (HUD) as senior advisor for urban policy, and as special assistant to the U.S. Secretary of Housing and Urban Development.
 Luke was a member of the Presidential Transition team.
 Prior to joining the Obama Administration, he did community development and educational work in Nicaragua, and worked on community policy in the Office of the Governor of Arizona.
 He grew up in central Phoenix, Arizona and is a graduate of Harvard University.

-Andrew is the Program Manager for Strategic Network Advancement in the Office of Applied Innovation at Arizona State University.
-In this position, he designs and executes university and community-wide strategies to develop key networks, including the Alliance for the American Dream, an initiative of Schmidt Futures aimed at sourcing solutions to increase by 10% the net income of 10,000 local middle class households.
-Prior to his current role, Andrew was a University Innovation Fellow in the ASU Office of University Initiatives, where he managed a diverse project portfolio primarily supporting the conceptualization, growth, and management of collaborative networks.
+Andrew is the Senior Director for Shared Prosperity in the Office of Applied Innovation at Arizona State University.
+In this role, he initiates, manages, and advances projects to support the economic health and vitality of the communities ASU serves.
+Among his projects is the Alliance for the American Dream, an initiative of Schmidt Futures aimed at sourcing solutions to increase by 10% the net income of 10,000 local middle-class households.

 Before joining ASU, Andrew consulted with more than 100 public schools in the American Southwest, supporting the implementation of evidence-based approaches to improve schools’ performance on academic, operational, and financial frameworks.
 As a 2010 Teach For America corps member, Andrew taught middle school science, leading his students to the largest year-over-year improvement on the state test of any grade or subject in Arizona.
 Andrew earned his doctorate in Educational Leadership and Innovation from the Mary Lou Fulton Teachers College at Arizona State University; his research focuses on improving educators’ capacity for the efficacious use of data to inform their decision-making.